 Knowing their thoughts, Jesus immediately asks them, “Why are you reasoning this way in your hearts?
 Which is easier to say to the paralytic, ‘Your sins are forgiven’ or to say, ‘Rise, pick up your pallet and walk?’”
 Jesus’ point is this: It’s not for humans to say.
 Both commands are equally impossible for mere mortals to say with effect.
 But since Jesus’ word has never failed to heal the sick (Matthew 8:5–16), cleanse the leper (Matthew 8:1–4), cast out demons (Matthew 8:28–32), raise the dead (Mark 5:35–43), and calm the tempest (Matthew 8:23–27), we should conclude, “There’s no limit to what the command of Christ can do!”

-Therefore, by the time Jesus said to the paralytic, “Be of good cheer, your sins are forgiven,” there should be no doubt in our minds as to the power and authority of Christ’s word.
+Therefore, by the time Jesus said to the paralytic, “Be of good cheer, your sins are forgiven,” there should be no doubt in our minds of the power and authority of Christ’s word.
 “There is no limit to what His word can do.
-Christ’s word could heal the sick, cleanse the lepers, drive out demons, raise the dead, create the universe (John 1:1-3; Colossians 1:16; Hebrews 1:1-2) and – forgive every sin (Matthew 9:6-8).”
+Christ’s word could heal the sick, cleanse the lepers, drive out demons, raise the dead, create the universe (John 1:1–3; Colossians 1:16; Hebrews 1:1–2) and—forgive every sin (Matthew 9:6–8).”